 When the production of goods and services halts, it must accompany a contraction in the money supply.
-If you give people money to buy things that are already in short supply, it ends only one way- inflation.
+If you give people money to buy things that are already in short supply, it ends only one way-- inflation.
 And this is exactly what governments are doing.
 Producers can hike up prices when people have more money to spend than they have products to sell.

 You may call them opportunistic but not all are.
 They, too, have to satisfy their liabilities.
 Their costs have also increased because of inflation.
 If they don't increase their prices to compensate for rising costs and declining sales, they will go broke.
-Then, economic activities recede because a "morally good" supplier left the supply side, further cutting the supply of goods, and a few have lost their jobs.
+Then, economic activities will recede because a "morally good" supplier left the supply side, further cutting the supply of goods, and a few lost their jobs.
 They can't spend anymore.
 And this is the cycle that prolongs recessions.

 The problem is a short supply of goods.
-If you fix the supply side, you can go much farther with the same amount of money.
+If you fix the supply side, you can go much further with the same amount of money.
 For example, here in India, if the government stops taxing fuel as much, a normal price can be half of what it is.
-That reduces the price of -- EVERYTHING.
+This reduces the price of -- EVERYTHING.
 This means Indians can buy a lot more stuff with the same amount of cash they have.

 The simplest thing that countries can do right now is to repeal the minimum wage, labor regulations, and occupational licensing so people can work, instead of begging for unemployment money.
-Taxes must be reduced to the minimum.
+Taxes must be reduced to the bare minimum.
 These are the things that can restore the supply of goods and services (which you eventually buy with money).
-As production increases, goods get cheaper and your money gains buying power.
+As production increases, goods get cheaper and money gains buying power.
 Giving free money, however, is like giving drugs to the unemployed or giving alcohol to the alcoholic and wishing that he would recover.

 Revision April 24, 2020